We are working to create a stronger case for political reform in the UK - but we need your help to take this to the next level.

-We need your support to ensure we can build a stronger-than-ever case for democratic reform across the UK.
+We need your support to ensure that together, we can build a stronger-than-ever case for democratic reform across the UK.

 The post is named after our legendary former Research Secretary and later Director, Enid Lakeman, who worked for the Society from 1946 to 1980.
 She dedicated her life to research on the cause of fair votes – and came to dominate the history of the Society in the twentieth century.